Skip to content

 Go to the Assembly tab in the MetaHuman character and set the following:

-• Set the target root directory to /MetaHumans/Creator/
+• Set the target root directory to /Game/MetaHumans/Creator/

 • Set the name to your character's name